-Founded in 1999, Tenacity’s mission is to improve the scholastic, character, and physical development of urban youth through a combination of academic instruction and tennis instruction/competition with a focus on life skills.
+Founded in 1999, Tenacity's mission is to improve the scholastic, character, and physical development of urban youth through a combination of academic instruction and tennis instruction/competition with a focus on life skills.
 The Middle School Academy (MSA) is an intensive three year program consisting of academic enrichment, homework help, study/life skills development and tennis/fitness programming.
-Working in partnership with the Boston Public Schools, the MSA currently delivers an intensive three-year experience for middle school students at four partner schools (Curley (K-8), Frederick Pilot Middle, McCormack Middle School and the Mario Umana Academy (K-8).
-The MSA currently serves approximately 220 middle school students.
+Working in partnership with the Boston Public Schools, the MSA currently delivers an intensive three-year experience for middle school students at six partner schools (Curley (K-8), Jackson Mann (K-8), Frederick Pilot Middle, McCormack Middle School, Washington Irving Middle School and the Mario Umana Academy (K-8).
+The MSA currently serves approximately 300 middle school students.

 Each MSA student makes a three-year commitment to attend the program three or four afternoons per week for 30 weeks, each of their sixth, seventh, and eighth grade school years.
 In addition we have an Extended Learning Time model where the program is fully integrated into the school day.

-- Ensure effective implementation of Tenacity’s Tennis and Literacy Curricula.
+- Ensure effective implementation of Tenacity's Academic Curriculum.

-- The classroom and gym are supervised through management and direction of volunteers, Tenacity AmeriCorps Fellows, volunteers, and part-time staff.
+- Supervise the entire classroom and instructional experience for students, including management and direction of Tenacity AmeriCorps Fellows, volunteers, and part-time staff.

 - Manage behavior and offer one-on-one support to students (and parents) experiencing behavioral, social, or academic difficulties.

 - Accountability for the overall success of the site, which includes but is not limited to: